yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/canimationvariable-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do obiektu animacji nadrzędnej, jeśli relacja została ustanowiona, w przeciwnym razie wartość NULL.
+Wskaźnik do obiektu animacji nadrzędnej, jeśli relacja została ustanowiona, w przeciwnym razie NULL.

 ### <a name="remarks"></a>Uwagi

-Tę metodę można wywołać, aby pobrać wskaźnik do nadrzędnego obiektu animacji (kontenera).
+Tę metodę można wywołać, aby pobrać wskaźnik do obiektu animacji nadrzędnej (kontenera).

-##  <a name="getvalue"></a>CAnimationVariable:: GetValue
+## <a name="canimationvariablegetvalue"></a><a name="getvalue"></a>CAnimationVariable::GetValue

 Zwraca bieżącą wartość zmiennej animacji.